-In accordance with "Government Auditing Standards," we have also issued our report dated March 29, 2010 on our consideration of the Town of Cheshire, Connecticut's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with "Government Auditing Standards," we have also issued our report dated January 28, 2011 on our consideration of the Town of Cheshire, Connecticut's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with "Government Auditing Standards" and should be considered in assessing the results of our audit.

-The management discussion and analysis, and the schedule of funding progress for the pension trust funds, are not a required part of the basic financial statements, but are supplementary information required by accounting principles generally accepted in the United States of America.
+The management discussion and analysis, the schedules of funding progress and schedules of employer contributions for the pension plans and other post employment benefit plans, are not a required part of the basic financial statements, but are supplementary information required by accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town's basic financial statements.
-The introductory section, budgetary details, combining and individual fund statements, capital asset schedules, other schedules, and statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town of Cheshire, Connecticut's basic financial statements.
+The introductory section, budgetary details, combining and individual fund statements, capital asset schedules, other schedules, and statistical tables are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The budgetary detail, combining and individual fund statements, capital asset schedules, and other schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
-The introductory section and statistical section have not been subjected to the audit of the basic financial statements and, accordingly, we express no opinion on them.
+The introductory section and statistical tables have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on them.